 Are the Main Castings loosening on the pole and/or "crawling" up a tapered pole?
 Anytime a Main Casting is loose it is typically a result of three causes.
-First and usually, it may be the fastening, such as Band-It® Banding or Screw Gear Banding, is not installed properly and is not tight enough.
-With larger banner installations where "double wrapping of %" Band-It Banding is specified, double wrapping means the band needs to go around the pole twice before the Band-It Buckle is clamped.
+First and usually, it may be the fastening, such as tool-applied banding or Screw Gear Banding, is not installed properly and is not tight enough.
+With larger banner installations where "double wrapping of 3⁄4" banding is specified, double wrapping means the band needs to go around the pole twice before the buckle is clamped.
 For Screw Gear applications, be sure the correct size and strength of band has been applied and that it has been tightened properly.